 MOD RCC/14A1/133

-1/30 3.3.1 Payment of balances of account shall be effected as promptly as possible, but in no case later than two calendar months after the day on which the settlement statement is despatched by the creditor administration*.
-Beyond this period, the creditor administration* may, subject to prior notification in the form of a final demand for payment, and unless otherwise agreed, charge interest at a rate of up to 6% per annum, reckoned from the day following the date of expiry of the said period.
+1/30 3.3.1 Payment of balances of account shall be effected as promptly as possible, but in no case later than 50 days after the day on which the settlement statement is despatched by the creditor administration/operating agency.
+Beyond this period, the creditor administration/operating agency may, subject to prior notification in the form of a final demand for payment, and unless otherwise agreed, charge interest at a rate of up to 6% per annum, reckoned from the day following the date of expiry of the said period.

 (MOD) RCC/14A1/134